Accounting for mortgage purchase programs

 |The originator does not maintain effective control over the transferred assets.||In many cases, this criterion is failed due to the originator’s continuing involvement in the mortgage loans including repurchase requirements and the involvement in conducting the sale of the loan to the secondary market investor.|

-The accounting treatment of the transfer of the loan from the originator to the bank should be symmetrical, with both parties treating it either as a secured financing arrangement or a sale/purchase transaction, depending on whether the above criteria for sale treatment are met.
-Inappropriately accounting for these transactions as sales/purchases can have numerous ramifications to both parties including the following:
+The accounting treatment of the transfer of the loan from the originator to the bank should be symmetrical, with both parties treating it either as a secured financing arrangement or a purchase/sale transaction, depending on whether the above criteria for sale treatment are met.
+Inappropriately accounting for these transactions as a purchase/sale can have numerous ramifications to both parties including the following:

 - Loans are inappropriately removed from the balance sheet.
 (Cash received from the bank should have been reflected as a borrowing.)

-- Loans are inappropriately reflected as mortgage loans held for sale rather than a line of credit to originator
+- Loans are inappropriately reflected as mortgage loans held for sale rather than a line of credit to the originator.

 For additional information on this topic, contact Faye Miller at 410.246.9194, or Mike Lundberg at 612.455.9488.